 Closing a deal is a make-or-break moment in the sales process, and often the most difficult moment in any deal.
-Choosing the right phrases that will seal a deal is crucial, as is knowing when is the perfect moment to try and get the final verdict from a prospect.
+Choosing the right phrases that will seal a deal is crucial, as is knowing when is the perfect moment to try to get the final verdict from a prospect.

-Near enough every salesperson feels some form of apprehension about going in for the close.
+Near enough, every salesperson feels some form of apprehension about going in for the close.
 However, without that feeling of risk and nerves, the successful sale wouldn’t be accompanied by the same thrill – which, after all, is why you’re in the business of sales in the first place.

 As sales processes have developed through the years, many tried and tested techniques for that crucial close have been nailed down.
 Here are a few of the more effective to build into your sales team’s process:

 This is one of the most common, best-recognised tricks in the salesperson’s arsenal.
 The salesperson makes an offer to the customer that includes a special benefit and prompts an immediate action.
 For example, “this is the last available product at that price” or “We have a 20% discount for customers that sign up to this service today.”

 There’s a reason this technique has proven effective time and again.
 It creates a sense of urgency and fills the customer with the sense that they’re getting a good deal out of you.
 However, remember that it’s key to establish value for money before offering any discount or promotion to seal a deal.

 This technique relies on the salesperson repeating the items a customer is, hopefully, close to purchasing.
 This establishes the value and benefits they are about to receive in an effort to encourage them to say ‘Yes.’